k-nhr/sensorbee/README.md

 $ sensorbee run
 ```

-### Build Custom sensorbee Command
+### Build Custom SensorBee Command
 Because SensorBee is written in Go, all plugins are statically linked.
-In order to add a plugin, a custom sensorbee command must be built.
+In order to add a plugin, a custom `sensorbee` command must be built.
 ```
 $ ls
 build.yaml